benhaotang/mcp-mma-docs/README.md

 Made with [FastMCP](https://github.com/jlowin/fastmcp)

-Requirements: `pip install -r requirements.txt`
+Requirements: `pip install -r requirements.txt` and have Mathematica installed (or at least `wolframscript` callable from terminal).

 Run `fastmcp dev path/to/mcp-mma-doc.py` to initialize the server.